Career Opportunities

 Training, Starting Dates

 We are very aware of the team member experience, and one of those pillars is a strong training foundation.
 Everyone starts with a series of home study modules including quizzes (oh, don’t groan… we could bore you to tears with slide decks if you rather).
-You are paid for home study.
+You are compensated for home study.

 Why November for tax team?
 Good question!
 In the past, we’ve discovered that summer is too idle of a time for people to feel valued and have a sense of belonging.
 Sure, we are working on tax plans and whatnot, but the brain power is low and it creates a bit of emptiness for new team members.